-We encourage you to take at least 2 yoga classes a week for 2 months prior to the training (a total of 16 classes).
+We encourage you to take at least 2 yoga classes a week for 2 months prior to the training (a total of 16 classes minimum).
 If this is not possible in your situation please let us know during your enrollment process so that we can assess your personal yoga history.
 We welcome beginners as well as seasoned Yogi's.

 What are the hours of the training?

-Our SPRING 200HR YTT has an opening four day weekend + plus 6 two day weekends + a closing four day weekend.
+Our SPRING 200HR YTT is held mostly on weekends with the addition of required yoga asana classes on weekdays with our faculty.
 Our SUMMER & FALL 200HR YTT are intensive immersion trainings of 21 consecutive days each.
-Our MODULAR 200HR YTT is an 10 day consecutive + 11 days consecutive during another training within two years of completion of MOD 1 .
+Our MODULAR 200HR YTT is an 10 day consecutive + 11 days during another training within two years of completion of MOD 1 .
 All training days are approximately 6am-6pm with breaks.